Quantum-Communication-Group/wg-Qrotator/README.md

 ## Key combination

-There is the possibility to add key exchanges, broadly considered as handshakes, and use their respective resulting keys in the key combination process.
+There is the possibility to add key exchanges and use their respective resulting keys in the key combination process.
 The final pre-shared key will be the OTP of the key given by the KMS and all the other keys extracted from extra key exchanges.

-To activate extra key exchanges just add the field `extra_handshakes` for a given peer and enumerate the name of the exchanges and the private and public keys to be used.
+To activate extra key exchanges just add the field `extra_handshakes` for a given peer and enumerate the name of the exchanges to be used.
 For example:

 ```yaml
 ...